 One of my many girlfriends during that first year hanging out on the coast had an anole lizard, which she kept in a little fish tank in the van.
 Mealy worms weren’t good enough for her beloved “Chamelio”, so it needed fresh flies.
 So one of our daily rituals was catching live flies with our bare hands, tossing them into the tank, and closing the screen cover quickly before the fly recovered and flew back out.

-Anyway, when “Chamelio” failed to start moving one morning after an unusually chilly night in the van, I decided to memorialize him with this plastic lizard.
-But if I tell the story of each artifact on and in the van, we’d be here for a long time.
+Anyway, when Chamelio failed to start moving one morning after an unusually chilly night in the van, I decided to memorialize him with this plastic lizard.
+But if I tell the story of each artifact on and in the van, we’d be here for a very long time.
 Note that I said “the van”, not “my van”, because even after forty-two years, I still feel like it’s not quite truly mine, even if I did get some guys in a Bakersfield junkyard to “sanitize” my VIN plate so I could legally title and register it.
 Maybe that explains why I keep adding things to it; to cover it up, and make it seem more mine than not.

-Eventually, I worked my way up the coast to the Redwood Empire, in northern Humboldt County.
-In May of 1972, walking through Redwood Park in Arcata, I met a sweet young lass with long dark hair who was sitting on a giant stump reading a book.
-Stephanie was still a senior in high school, and we really hit it off.
-We both loved the outdoors, and camping in the van.
+We started talking and I climbed up there with her, we really hit it off.
+We both loved the outdoors, walking on the beach, pickling wild berries, and camping in the van.
 She was always reading; the classics, novels, mysteries.
 She’d read them aloud while I drove; I learned more about literature and life than I ever did in High School English.

 The next day, we were sitting on a driftwood log on the beach when she suddenly turned towards me, looked me straight in the eyes for what seemed like forever, and asked how how I came to have such a new van.
 Our eyes were locked like they had been so often; I couldn’t lie to her and told her the story.
-After another long pause, her eyes started lose focus and cloud over, and she turned away to face the crashing surf.
+After another long pause, her eyes started to lose focus and cloud over, and she turned away to face the crashing surf.
 She never looked me in the eyes again.

 After losing Stephanie, I never felt I could really be totally honest or tell the story of how I got this van.
 So I started hanging out with women that didn’t care so much about the truth, and more about just having a good time, usually in the back of the van.
 And there were plenty of those; I started adding a pebble to the engine cover and dash for each one; you want me to go count them all?